Academic Catalog

 5. Maintaining regular office hours consistent with the number of hours taught and the needs of students.

-6. Endeavoring to be supportive and participate in various College social, cultural, and religious functions
+6. Endeavoring to be supportive and participate in various College social, cultural, and religious functions.

 Punctuality